atbcb/ICTTestingBaseline/docs/10Flashing.md

 ### Test Instructions

 #### Tests for SC 2.3.1
 1. For each element visually identified as flickering, run the PITS Flash Area favelet to display a "safe area" overlay based on the specified display size.
 Determine if the flashing element falls within that area.
-If so, it is conformant *for users who are not enlarging the area by using screen magnifiers.*
+   * If so, this test passes and the element is conformant *for users who are not enlarging the area by using screen magnifiers.*
-**Note: on re-reading the standard, it looks like the next two tests are not needed unless we want to meet level AAA**
+   * If not, this test fails.
 1. For each element visually identified as flickering, run the PITS Flashing favelet to identify elements that have frequency markup.
    1. If the favelet marks up the element to show its programmatic frequency, check whether it is conformant (below 3 Hz).
-If it is, it is *conformant for all users.*
+      * If it is, this test passes and the element is *conformant for all users.*
+      * If it is not, this test fails.
-   1. If the favelet does not mark up the element to show its programmatic frequency, run the Flashing Timer favelet.
+      * If the favelet does not mark up the element to show its programmatic frequency, the result of this test are indeterminate.
-      1. Choose a flashing color at which to start the count.
-When this color appears, start the favelet timer.
-      1. Count 10 subsequent transitions back to the chosen color.
-On the tenth, stop the timer.
-      1. The favelet displays the calculated frequency based on the time elapsed.
-Check whether it is below 3 Hz.
-If it is, it is *conformant for all users.*

 ##### Test Results SC 2.3.1
-* If all tests that are performed pass, then the content is conformant to SC 2.3.1.
+* If both tests pass, then the content is conformant to SC 2.3.1.
+* If test 2 passes, it is *conformant for all users.*
 * If only test 1 passes, it is conformant *for users who are not enlarging the area by using screen magnifiers.*
-* If test 2 passes, it is *conformant for all users.*
-* If neither test 1 or test 2 passes, the content is not conformant to 2.3.1.
+* If test 1 and test 2 fail, the content is not conformant to 2.3.1.

 ## Baseline Requirement Outcome
 * If no content fails, then the content passes the Baseline Requirement